nervosnetwork/rfcs/rfcs/0042-omnilock/0042-omnilock.md

 # Omnilock

-Omnilock is a new lock script designed for interoperability.
-It supports various transaction verifications used in popular blockchains, such as Bitcoin, Ethereum, EOS, and Dogecoin.
+Omnilock is a lock script designed for interoperability.
+It comes with built-in support for verification of transaction signing methods used in popular blockchains, such as Bitcoin, Ethereum, EOS, and Dogecoin.
 Omnilock is also extensible, so more verification algorithms can be added in future.
 This feature makes Omnilock a powerful module in Nervos interoperability 2.0.